-Cooperation represents an evolutionary puzzle because natural selection is thought to favour selfish individuals over co-operators.
-However, theory and studies in humans suggest that co-operators are preferred as social and sexual partners.
-Partner choice may therefore provide a powerful explanation for the evolution and stability of cooperation, alongside kin selection and self-serving benefits, but we lack an understanding of its importance in natural systems.
-This has become an important focus of the Sociable Weaver project, led by Rita Covas and Claire Doutrelant, and a recent grant from the European Research Council (ERC) will allow us to focus on this topic over the next five years by using new methodological developments to implement automatic data collection of cooperative behaviour and run field experiments.
+Understanding how cooperation evolved and is maintained is a challenging question in evolutionary biology because natural selection is thought to favour selfish individuals over co-operators.
+However, cooperation is widespread in nature.
+One of the key evolutionary forces favouring cooperative behaviour is thought to be kin selection, where individuals help close kin.
+However, theory and studies in humans also suggest that co-operators are preferred as social and sexual partners.
+Partner choice may therefore provide an additional explanation for the evolution and stability of cooperation, but we lack an understanding of its importance in natural systems.
+This is now an important focus of the Sociable Weaver project, led by Rita Covas and Claire Doutrelant.

-- Claire Doutrelant received a French National Research Agency (ANR) grant to study the role of sexual and social selection in the evolution of nest building in Sociable Weavers.
+- Two new grants started during 2020: Rita Covas received an ERC grant from the European Union to study the role of partner choice on the evolution of cooperation and Claire Doutrelant received a French National Research Agency grant to study the role of sexual and social selection in the evolution of nest building in Sociable Weavers.

 Impact of the project

-The long-term nature of this project allows unique insights to understand the evolution of cooperation and the mechanisms that allow it to persist.
+The long-term nature of this project allows unique insights into the evolution of cooperation and the mechanisms that allow it to persist.
 The demographic data allow for examination of the factors affecting population dynamics in relation to environmental change.